Course

 Ask yourself...

-1. What other nursing roles might you anticipate for the pediatric hospice patient who is seen in an impatient setting?
+- What other nursing roles might you anticipate for the pediatric hospice patient who is seen in an inpatient setting?
 In a doctor’s office or other outpatient setting?

 Comfort Measures and In-Depth Support for the Pediatric Hospice Population

 Unlike adult patients, the parents of the pediatric patient are typically the primary decision-makers, particularly for younger children.
 A family assessment, not just the child’s, is crucial for pediatric hospice patients, and treatment courses will usually be decided by the parents, not the child (especially for those under the age of 10).
-However, symptom-directed treatment (e.g., pain or nausea control) is always something to be addressed with this population.
-This may include the application of oxygen, positioning the patient, administering various pain or antiemetic medication, and more.
-As with all other patients, the child’s disease process will determine the comfort measures needed.
+However, symptom-directed treatment (e.g., pain or nausea control) is always something to be addressed with this for the children themselves.
+This care may include the application of oxygen, positioning the patient, administering various pain or antiemetic medications, and more.
+As with all other patients, the child’s disease process and coping abilities will determine the comfort measures needed.

 Psychosocial needs must be assessed as well.
 If the family is having a particularly challenging time coping, the child life specialist and chaplain are the best resources to ask for assistance.
 Other disciplines, such as art or music therapy, may be utilized, as well as physical and occupational therapy.
 Perhaps the family prefers that the child primarily be treated at home, so a referral to home health services might be appropriate.
 Social workers can help with this process, as can the pediatric hospice team that is assigned to the child.

 Cultural needs are also of the utmost importance.
 Depending on the family’s cultural and religious backgrounds, preferences for end-of-life care may vary greatly.
 Each family you encounter will have different concepts of death and dying.
-This may vary from wanting every single intervention possible until the patient’s last breath, to withdrawing all care at a certain point.
-The nurse should be mindful of these preferences, noting that the family’s decisions may change one or many times during the courses of the child’s illness.
+This may vary from wanting every single intervention possible until the patient’s last breath to withdrawing all care at a certain point.
+The nurse should be mindful of these preferences, noting that the family’s decisions may change one or many times during the child’s illness.

 Self Quiz